About Lansmont

 1971

-Lansmont was high-tech before 'high-tech' was a thing.
-It’s not a stretch to say that during the 70s, 80s, 90s (and still today), all of the major technology companies of the world developed and tested their technologies using Lansmont test systems – before ever introducing them to the market.
+Lansmont's innovative approach to technology and test systems was high-tech, before 'high-tech' was a thing.
+From the 1970s to this day, it is not a stretch to say that all of the major technology companies of the world developed and tested their technologies using Lansmont test systems, before introducing them to the market.

 Our technologies truly changed the world and they continue to do so today.
 All the gentlemen pictured above were (and still are) recognized giants of their time, known and respected around the world.